Sami-bkz/foodtrack_demo/README.txt

 $ psql -d db-agribalyse -f insert.sql

-- Then you can run the notebook "foodtrack.ipynb"
+- Then you can run the notebook "foodtrack.ipynb" !
+	To do so, you simply need to enter a bar code in the 2nd cell and run all the cells (Some examples of bar codes are provided in a commentary)